Dissolution of Parliament

 When Parliament is dissolved, every seat in the House of Commons becomes vacant.
 All business in the House comes to an end.
-There are no Members of Parliament.
-MPs revert to being members of the public and lose privileges associated with being a Member of Parliament.
+MPs stop representing their constituencies.
+There will be no MPs until after the general election.

 Those who wish to be MPs again must stand again as candidates for election.

 Role of the Commons Speaker at dissolution

-The Speaker is no longer an MP once Parliament is dissolved as there are no longer any MPs until the new Parliament is returned.
+The Speaker is no longer an MP once Parliament is dissolved.

 Like every other MP, the Speaker must stand for re-election.
 The Speaker will stand as 'Speaker seeking re-election'.

 House of Lords

 Members of the House of Lords are appointed, not elected.
-Members of the House of Lords retain their positions, but all business in the House comes to an end when Parliament is dissolved.
+Members of the House of Lords retain their positions.
+Business in the House comes to an end when Parliament is dissolved.

-While Members of the Lords can access the premises of Parliament, only limited facilities and services are available to them.
+Members of the House of Lords can access the premises of Parliament following dissolution.

 What happens to the Government when Parliament is dissolved?

 Parliament and Government are two separate institutions.

 The Government does not resign when Parliament is dissolved.
-Government ministers remain in charge of their departments until after the result of the election is known and a new administration is formed.
+Government ministers remain in charge of their departments.
+The role of minister is independent of the role of MP.

 The Cabinet Manual sets out the main laws, rules and conventions affecting the conduct and operation of government.